CANopenNode/CANopenNode/README.md

 other formats, it can be used to generate documentation and CANopenNode source files for Object Dictionary.

-Main project file format for this (old) version of CANopenNode is customized XML.
-It is advised to export project to this format also, before exporting to the old CANopenNode source files (<= v2, legacy).

 To clone, add or delete, select object(s) and use right click.
 Some knowledge of CANopen is required to correctly set-up the custom Object Dictionary.
 Separate objects can also be inserted from another project.